KRIS-TV: News operation

 KRIS-TV currently broadcasts 31 hours of locally produced newscasts each week (with five hours each weekday, 2 1/2 hours on Saturdays, and 3 1/2 hours on Sundays).
 A half-hour newscast airs seven days a week on CW South Texas (channel 6.2), as well as sister station KDF-TV as KRIS 6 News at Nine.

-After Evening Post bought KZTV, The company merged operations at KZTV's studios.
+After Evening Post bought KZTV, the company merged operations at KZTV's studios.
 The move took place in September 2010.
 Due to technical issues with the move, it was not able to air newscasts from September 26 until September 28.

 At the new location, KRIS-TV unveiled a new, high-definition-ready set and graphics package on September 29, 2010.
 The station has now become the area's first to air newscasts in 16:9 enhanced definition widescreen.
 As of October 16, KZTV began simulcasting KRIS-TV's weekday morning, noon, and weekend broadcasts after dropping its own shows in those time periods.
 For the weekend newscasts, however, there are occasionally preemptions on one channel due to network obligations.

 On August 7, 2011, KRIS began broadcasting news in "true" HD, where the newscasts are known as KRIS 6 News in HD.
 KRIS-TV is the second television station in Corpus Christi to broadcast in HD, behind sister station KZTV, who began broadcasting in HD on August 1, 2011.

 In early 2014, KRIS-TV rebranded its newscasts as KRIS 6 News.
 With the rebranding came a new logo and a new opening to the newscasts.

 In late 2014, KRIS expanded their 9 p.m. newscasts on KDF and The CW South Texas to Saturdays and Sundays.

 In April 2015, KRIS have expanded their newscasts to Sundays at 5 p.m. and expanded 6 News at Sunrise to Saturdays and Sundays at 6 a.m.

 In July 2018, KRIS expanded their noon newscast to one hour; only the first half hour continues to be simulcast on sister station KZTV.

+In October 2023, KRIS-TV began simulcasting their newscasts on KZTV (branded as KRIS 6 News on KZTV), replacing KZTV's own.
+Around mid-2024, the news team for KZTV transferred over to KRIS, and the news operation for KZTV is now non-existent.